Supreme Court allows DOGE team to access Social Security systems with data on millions of Americans

 Justice Ketanji Brown Jackson said the court’s action creates “grave privacy risks” for millions of Americans by giving “unfettered data access to DOGE regardless — despite its failure to show any need or any interest in complying with existing privacy safeguards, and all before we know for sure whether federal law countenances such access.”
 Justice Sonia Sotomayor joined Jackson’s opinion and Justice Elena Kagan said she also would have ruled against the administration.

-The Trump administration says DOGE needs access to carry out its mission of targeting waste and fraud in the federal government.
+The Trump administration says DOGE needs the access to carry out its mission of targeting waste in the federal government.
 Musk had been focused on Social Security as an alleged hotbed of fraud.
-The billionaire entrepreneur, who has stepped back from his work with DOGE, has described it as a “ Ponzi scheme ” and insisted that reducing waste in the program is an important way to cut government spending.
+The entrepreneur has described it as a “ Ponzi scheme ” and insisted that reducing waste in the program is an important way to cut government spending.

 Her ruling did allow access to anonymous data for staffers who have undergone training and background checks, or wider access for those who have detailed a specific need.